paradigmxyz/reth/book/cli/reth/stage/unwind.md

       --max-inbound-peers <MAX_INBOUND_PEERS>
           Maximum number of inbound requests. default: 30

+      --max-pending-imports <PENDING_IMPORTS>
+          Max number of transactions to import concurrently.

       --pooled-tx-response-soft-limit <BYTES>
           Experimental, for usage in research.
 Sets the max accumulated byte size of transactions to pack in one response.